Itay2805/mcserver/README.md

 The goal is to create a full SMP vanilla server which will hopefully not be as heavy as the official one...

+If you have any questions feel free to message me on discord `itay#2805`

 ## Features

 Currently the focus is getting creative mode only fully working with all the block updates and such,